Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Empirical Study

 \subsection{Stability and Fairness of CDM}

-Suppose that there are three agents, $P_1,P_2,P_3$, and three arms, $A_1,A_2,A_3$.
+Suppose there are three agents, $P_1,P_2,P_3$, $m=3$, and three arms, $A_1,A_2,A_3$, $n=3$.
 The latent utilities and the arms' true preferences are given in Table \ref{table:eg1}.
 Arms have scores and fits as follows: $v_1=v_2=v_3=2$, and $e_{11}=e_{21}=e_{32}=0,e_{13}=e_{22}= e_{31}=0.5, e_{12}=e_{23}=e_{33}=1$, respectively.
 Each agent has quota $q=1$ and the penalty for exceeding the quota is $\gamma=10$.
 Agents have to make decisions on which arms to pull without knowing the arms' true preferences.
-We compare the CDM procedure with the \emph{greedy action}, which chooses arms with maximum expected utilities and total expected acceptance up to the quota \citep{das2005two}.
+We compare the CDM procedure with the \emph{greedy action}, which chooses arms with maximum expected utilities under the total expected acceptance up to the quota \citep{das2005two}.

 The training data are simulated by having each agent pull a random number of arms according to its latent utilities.
 Figure \ref{fig:eg1} shows arms' acceptance probabilities $\pi_i(s_i^*,v_j)$ based on a total of $2000$ rounds of random proposals.
-Since there is a unique true state, the estimates of acceptance probabilities converge.
+That is, the sample size is $T=2000$.
+There is a unique true state.
+We implement CDM according to Algorithm \ref{alg:decentralizedcdm}.
 The CDM procedure suggests that $P_1$ pulls $A_2$, $P_2$ pulls $A_1,A_2,A_3$, and $P_3$ pulls $A_3$, and it gives the stable matching $(A_1,P_2),(A_2,P_1), (A_3,P_3)$.
 On the contrary, the greedy action suggests that $P_1$ pulls $A_3$, $P_2$ pulls $A_1,A_2,A_3$, and $P_3$ pulls $A_1$, and it yields the following matching: $(A_1,P_3),(A_2,P_2), (A_3,P_1)$.
 We note three differences between the two matchings.
 First, the greedy action is \emph{unfair} since $A_2$ has justified envy towards $A_3$ in the sense that $A_2$ prefers $P_1$ to $P_2$.
 However, $P_1$ pulls $A_3$ that ranks below $A_2$ according to the true preference of $P_1$.
 Second, the greedy action also yields an \emph{unstable} matching since $(A_2,P_1)$ is a blocking pair.
 On the other hand, CDM is fair and yields a stable matching.
 The stable matching is both agent-optimal and arm-optimal in this example.
 Finally, the total payoff that agents receive using CDM equals $3+2+3=8$, which is larger than the total payoff that agents receive from the greedy action, $2.5+2.5+2.5=7.5$.